Insights

 Takeaway: To make data meaningful, it must be cleaned, standardized, and unified first.
 This means building ETL (Extract, Transform, Load) pipelines that automatically harmonize metrics across brands.
 Without this step, any advanced analytics or personalization will fail.

-3. Apple Health’s Mobile-Only Restriction
+3. Apple HealthKit's Mobile-Only API Restriction

 Apple does not provide a backend API for HealthKit.
 All data stays on the user’s iPhone and is encrypted.
 This means that if you want to access Apple Health data, you must build a native iOS app.
 Web-based products cannot directly read that data from a server.